binyam455/orgchart-app/README.md

 PREREQUISITE

-An API server is required for data access and manipulation which is provided by the API server application called "orgchart-api" (link) which must be installed and run before executing this application
+An API server is required for data access and manipulation which is provided by the API server application called "orgchart-api" (https://github.com/binyam455/orgchart-api) which must be installed and run before executing this application

 INSTALLATION